-Make a Better Backswing Turn by Using the Right Arm Correctly
+Make a Better Golf Backswing by Using the Right Arm Correctly

 By Chuck Quinton, Master RST Instructor•FULL BIO•

-There's a terrible golf swing myth that may be destroying your swing and, worse, your hope for improvement.
+There's a terrible golf swing myth that may be destroying your backswing and, worse, your hope for improvement.

-It's perpetuated by instructors who don't understand biomechanics and many golf fitness "gurus."
+It's perpetuated by golf instructors who don't understand biomechanics and many golf fitness "gurus."